 The process of self-discovery doesn’t happen in an isolated environment.
 It’s usually interwound with complex family dynamics.
 As part of this, most family members have been raised under more traditional norms.
 And also bring their own set of “what is expected”.
 Thus, families often lack the understanding, education, empathy and tools when someone close is “different”.

-However, with the proper guidance from an experienced psychologist, the family journey can evolve in a smoother, more supportive and effective way.
-I am here to help not only you but, also, those who are close to reach a process of mutual respect, understanding and support.
+However, with the proper guidance from an experienced psychologist, the family journey can evolve in a smoother, more supportive, and effective way.
+I am here to help not only you but, also, those who are close to reaching a process of mutual respect, understanding, and support.

 Relationships overall are complex and challenging.
-The dynamics of romantic relationships and friendships is further complicated due to dealing with other individuals with their own set of beliefs, issues, and expectations.
+The dynamics of romantic relationships and friendships are further complicated due to dealing with other individuals with their own set of beliefs, issues, and expectations.

 As per the National Resource Center on Domestic Violence, approximately 39% of LGBTQ+ men and slightly more than 50% of LGBTQ+ women experience abuse from their partners.
 Many LGBTQ+ youth face more obstacles than heterosexual couples.

 Part of the solution is to recognize how much harder it can be for LGBTQ+ individuals to report abuse.
-Often, abusive LGBTQ relationships are unreported is because of being reluctant to go to the police.
-One of the obstacles to being more vocal and to report abuse is the worry that LGBTQ+ dating abuse might not be taken seriously.
-Or, if abuse is reported, that they will have to meet with homophobic counselors or law enforcement representatives.
+Often, abusive LGBTQ relationships are unreported because of being reluctant to go to the police.
+One of the obstacles to being more vocal and reporting abuse is the worry that LGBTQ+ dating abuse might not be taken seriously.
+Or, if abuse is reported, they will have to meet with homophobic counselors or law enforcement representatives.

 Another challenge is limited support from family and friends as members of the LGBTQ+ community may not feel comfortable discussing their gender identity openly for fear of rejection or being misunderstood.